bufbuild-ru/docs/docs/reference/cli/buf/export/index.md

 ### Description

 The first argument is the source or module to export, which must be one of format \[dir,git,mod,protofile,tar,zip\].
+This defaults to "." if no argument is specified.

+Examples:

-This defaults to "." if no argument is specified.Examples:Export proto files in `<source>` to an output directory.
+Export proto files in `<source>` to an output directory.

 ```console
 $ buf export <source> --output=<output-dir>